xieyuheng/learn-x/learn-mongodb/NOTE.md

 - show dbs -- to list dbs
 - use <dbname> -- to switch db

-The hierarchy of mongodb have three levels:
+The three-level built-in hierarchy of mongodb:
 - (1) db
 - (2) collection
-- (3) documentation
+- (3) document

-When connected to the db,
-inserting to non-existing db's non-existing collection will create the whole hierarchy:
+After connected to the db (named "book"), inserting to non-existing db's non-existing collection will create the whole hierarchy: